hexaplex-security/purple-team-workshop/intro_and_setup.md

 - Choose the available log analytics workspace (name format `ar-sentinel-root-XXXXX-ar`) to get to the Sentinel UI
 - Sentinel can be used by all participants concurrently
 - You will be using Sentinel troughout the workshop so keep it open

+### What is a purple team exercise and why do one?

+:question: :question: :question:

 ### Detailed Intro from each Workshop Track
 - CTI